TusharSoni014/woofcom/README.md

 ## Discount Coupons

-There are only two discount coupons I've added in the DB for testing
+There are only few discount coupons I've added in the DB for testing

 - `tushar` (10% off)
 - `offer50` (50% off)
+- `HireMe` (100% off)

 ## Tech Stack